daiphuongngo/Eden-Hotels-Resorts-Group-Sales-Incentive-Plan-Revenue-Management-Analysis-Alteryx-Java-Excel-SQL/README.md

 The system will continue if the password is correct.

-3-	After checking the password, the system must require the user to enter the number of Salesperson per property, the number must be between 1-15.
+### C-	After checking the password, the system must require the user to enter the number of Salesperson per property, the number must be between 1-15.
 If the number is incorrect, the system must ask the user to re-enter (a number between 1-15).
 The system must provide the user only five attempts.
 If exceeded, the program will stop.

-4-	 After entering a valid number of Salespersons, the system must inform the user to enter the names of Salespersons.
+### D-	 After entering a valid number of Salespersons, the system must inform the user to enter the names of Salespersons.

-5-	Then, the system must announce the user to enter the revenues of the sales categories of each Salesperson as follows:
+### E-	Then, the system must announce the user to enter the revenues of the sales categories of each Salesperson as follows:

 a-	“Input your revenue in Banquet” = 2 b-	“Input your revenue in Meeting” = 2